 * some commands like “wget” could be used as well to determining the network speed it is a littler simpler compared to speedtest, since it does not require you to install anything, you just have to have a link which you will be using to download a file and check the speed.

 Note.
-When opening a ticket in our system, you may as well provide results of some of these tests along with your local IP address, so that our double check and further investigation could be faster.
+When opening a support request in our system, you may as well provide results of some of these tests along with your local IP address, so that our double check and further investigation could be faster.